Same-sex marriage (SSM) In Ohio.

 We suspect that the increase in support for marriage equality and for equal rights for the LGBT community has been primarily caused by:

-The following information sources were used to prepare and update the above
+The following information source was used to prepare and update the above

-Copyright © 2013 by Ontario Consultants on Religious
+Copyright © 2013 to 2018 by Ontario Consultants on Religious

 Originally written: 2013-JUL-24